 Aren't lots of people getting COVID-19 even after they are vaccinated?

-No. Actually the percentage of breakthrough cases in Three Rivers District averages .3% of those fully vaccinated against the virus that causes COVID-19.
+No. Actually the percentage of breakthrough cases is much lower for those whoare fully vaccinated against the virus that causes COVID-19.

 The vaccine is very effective at preventing severe illness and death as well as overall infection.